tinpro2k5/tinpro2k5/README.md

 - 👋 Hi, I’m @tinpro2k5
-- 👀 I’m interested in C++
+- 👀 I’m interested in C++, Python, Data analytics, and Cyber Security
-- 🌱 I’m currently learning bachelor
+- 🌱 I’m currently learning a bachelor's degree
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me: DM
 - 😄 Pronouns: ...